 - Users can potentially create multiple Firefox profiles, with each stored in the users’ PKG file.
 The minimum size for a new Firefox profile is 12Mb – the PKG file will grow by 12Mb for each new Firefox profile created

-By excluding %APPDATA% and not virtualizing the user profile you will gain some flexibility with your Firefox deployment.
+%APPDATA% and not virtualizing the user profile you will gain some flexibility with your Firefox deployment.

 I have sequenced Firefox on a clean Windows 7 SP1 x86 VM with all current updates and no other applications other than the App-V Sequencer.
 I’ve configured a Q: drive using a second vDisk, rather than let the Sequencer create a Q: drive for me.
 I’ve used a VFS install and tested successfully; however if you would prefer a MNT install just change the install folder when installing Firefox.